 Torre Egger is probably the most difficult peak in Patagonia.
 In winter, the conditions are even harder: high hazard of avalanches, horrific weather.
 Because of that, his first attempt ended at only four pitches from the top, where he set a campfire.
 He had to abandon the mission.
 Some days after, Leclerc found out another window weather.
 The only problem was that he would have to do it all in one day.
 A crazy task.
 He succeeded in the ascent and came back home alive.

 Searching for limits

 Marc-André Leclerc is the last heir of a revolution that changed the climbing world.
 From the first large-scale expeditions of the early 20th century, with lots of equipment and manpower, by the 1950s climbers have gradually evolved: smaller teams using less gear.
 Climbing harder, climbing faster.
 It was not only about getting to the top of the mountain but how to get there.
 And eventually, the ultimate experience of freedom was reached.
 Climbing alone, without a rope: the state of the art of alpinism.
 The Free Solo.

 The death of Marc-André Leclerc

 In April 2018, Marc-André was climbing in Alaska together with his partner Ryan Johnson.
 They reached the narrow summit on the North Face of the Mendenhall Towers, following a new route.
 Once at the top, they sent texts and video messages to their relatives.
-But by the next morning, no one heard from them.
+But by the following day, no one heard from them.
 A storm started raging in the area.
 For days the rescue services couldn’t send a helicopter.